 \section{Introduction}

 The stability of inviscid, parallel shear flows has applications in geophysical fluid dynamics, astrophysics, plasma physics, and engineering thermofluid sciences.
-For the purely hydrodynamic cases, sufficient conditions for stability can be traced back to the \cite{Rayleigh1880} inflection-point theorem, the refinement of which by \cite{Fjortoft1950} is one of the two conditions derived using Arnold's method \citep{Arnold1966}.
-The existence of two distinct sufficient conditions were anticipated by Kelvin on energetic grounds \citep{Thomson1880}, the same year as Rayleigh's inflection point theorem.
+For the purely hydrodynamic cases, sufficient conditions for stability can be traced back to the \cite{Rayleigh1880} inflection-point theorem, the refinement of which by \cite{Fjortoft1950} was later revealed to be one of the two conditions derived using Arnol'd's method \citep{Arnold1966}.
+The existence of two distinct sufficient conditions was anticipated by Kelvin on energetic grounds \citep{Thomson1880}, the same year as Rayleigh's inflection point theorem.
 Today they are called the Kelvin-Arnol'd $1^{\rm st}$ and $2^{\rm nd}$ shear-stability theorems (KA-I and KA-II).
 KA-I corresponds to the Rayleigh-Fj{\o}rtoft condition, while KA-II is relevant in planetary physics.

 A breach of sufficient conditions for stability does not necessarily imply instability.
-However, in applied fields, these conditions are sometimes treated as if they were sharp stability criteria, contributing to potential confusion.
-The reason for this may be that the known derived necessary conditions for stability, i.e., conditions guaranteeing the existence of instability, require rather complex assumptions about the basic flow $U(y)$. \cite{Tollmien1935} was the first to find a class of basic flows where the KA-I condition becomes a sufficient and necessary condition for stability.
+However, in applied fields, these conditions are sometimes treated as if they were sharp stability criteria, meaning that they accurately detect the stability boundary, contributing to potential confusion.
+The reason for this may be that the known necessary conditions for stability, i.e., conditions guaranteeing the existence of instability, require rather complex assumptions about the basic flow, $U(y)$. \cite{Tollmien1935} was the first to find a class of basic flows where the KA-I condition becomes a sufficient and necessary condition for stability.
 Many assumptions are required of $U$ in his class, e.g. $U$ is symmetric and disappears on the wall, etc. \cite{Howard1964} also showed that KA-I becomes a sharp stability condition when the flow is considered in an unbounded domain and the basic flow is assumed to be in the class $\mathcal{H}$ he defined.